TushirSahu/CoccoHealth-AI/README.md

 # CoccoHealth AI - A Chicken Disease Classification App

-Welcome to the Chicken Disease Classification Project!
-This project focuses on utilizing machine learning techniques, specifically convolutional neural networks (CNN) and state of art models (VGG-16), to accurately classify diseases in chickens.
+Welcome to the Chicken Disease Classification App (CoccoHealth AI)!
+This app focuses on utilizing machine learning techniques, specifically convolutional neural networks (CNN) and state of art models (VGG-16), to accurately classify diseases in chickens.
 Follow the steps below to set up the project and deploy it using Azure.

 # How to run?